brson/treasuretree/solana-hackathon.md

 we enjoyed the experience,
 and it presented relatively few frustrating obstacles to writing the code we wanted.
+We felt excited about the code we were writing and looked forward to writing more.

 ### Things we liked